Borek78/how-to-create-pandita/terms-of-use.md

 This is a more formal CC notice.<br>

 <div class="citace" markdown="1">
-Except where otherwise stated, the texts on this website were written by Dalibor Pavlik and they are licensed under the [CC BY license](https://creativecommons.org/publicdomain/by/4.0/).
+Except where otherwise stated, the articles on this website were written by Dalibor Pavlik and they are licensed under the [CC BY license](https://creativecommons.org/publicdomain/by/4.0/).
 </div>

 <div class="underline">The template</div>